Trentbyu/ArcGIS-API-for-JavaScript/README.md

 This software was devolpoed using vs code.

-This software was written in java script.
+This software was written in java script, Html, and css.
 # Useful Websites

 {Make a list of websites that you found helpful in this project}